beau1399/porpus/README.md

 * Has a tight development loop
 * __Offers a quick path to making what you want to make__

-Porpus includes:
-* Reitit for routing and parameter coercion
-* Hiccup for HTML generation
-* Figwheel and Ring for reloading
-* Out-of-the-box examples of all of it
-* Not much else!

 This document begins by describing how to generate a Porpus site, which comes complete with examples of how to do basic Web development tasks for you to clone and extend.
 This is intended to serve as a self-contained tutorial that will have you doing Web development quickly.
 It assumes only a basic understanding of how Web applications in general work, along with knowledge of basic Clojure data structures and function call syntax.

 ## Quick Start